 Investing in early childhood makes sense.
 Short-term costs are more than offset by the immediate and long-term benefits through reduced need for special education and remediation, better health outcomes, reduced need for social services,

 lower criminal justice costs, and increased self-sufficiency and productivity among families.
-Studies show a return of at least $7 for every dollar invested.
+Studies show an average return over time of $4 for every dollar invested.
+In circumstances where children are extremely vulnerable, the return can be as high as $13.

 Nearly 90 percent of brain growth takes place during the first five years of life.
 In the first few years of life, more than 1 million new neural connections are formed every second.
 Neural connections are formed through the interaction of genes and a baby’s

 environment and experiences.
 These are the connections that build brain architecture—the foundation upon which all later learning, behavior, and health depend.